TheLucasDevs/TheLucasDevs/README.md

-# erm I make FiveM scripts ig
+# hello, I make fivem scripts & websites that about it.